 Confinement is one of the most crucial elements in potty training puppies and also potty training dogs who have yet to be fully acclimated.
-A good cage or crate is absolutely the most effective place to confine your dog.
+A good crate is absolutely the most effective place to confine your dog.
 In the early stages of training, it’s important that you leave the bottom of the crate bare, which means not laying down a blanket or paper.
 All you will achieve by adding that is giving your pet something to destroy.
-Most puppies WILL NOT eliminate in their sleeping space, but it’s important that the cage or crate be just big enough for him to lie down and turn around in.
+Most puppies WILL NOT eliminate in their sleeping space, but it’s important that the crate be just big enough for him to lie down and turn around in.
 If you go with a larger space, he may eliminate in the corner and then sleep at the other end.
 If you have a puppy that is going to grow into a much bigger dog, you can partition the crate and expand the space as he grows.

 Using a Leash and Words

 It’s always a good idea to use a leash when training your puppy or dog where to eliminate.
 This allows you to keep him close and in control of where he goes.
 The slightest little distraction will set a puppy off and running, all of which combines to take his mind off why he is out with you in the first place.
 If you see him get distracted, a gentle tug on the leash will get his attention right back to the task at hand.
 The leash also allows you to lead your dog to the exact area where you would like him to eliminate.
 Taking him there every time lets him learn where he is going and why.